nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `plannerMd.jar` from [here](https://github.com/AY2122S1-CS2103T-T11-3/tp/releases).
+1. Download the latest `plannermd.jar` from [here](https://github.com/AY2122S1-CS2103T-T11-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for plannerMd.
+1. Copy the file to the folder you want to use as the _home folder_ for plannerMD.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)